-- Complying with legislation and other applicable requirements which relate to the occupational health and safety hazards. - Enabling active participation in OHS risks elimination through promotion of appropriate skills, knowledge and attitudes towards hazards. - Continually improving the OHS management system and performance. - Communicating this policy statement to all persons working under the control of IA with emphasis on individual OHS responsibilities. - Availing this policy statement to all interested parties.
+- Complying with legislation and other applicable requirements which relate to the occupational health and safety hazards. - Enabling active participation in OH&S risks elimination through promotion of appropriate skills, knowledge and attitudes towards hazards. - Continually improving the OH&S management system and performance. - Communicating this policy statement to all persons working under the control of IA with emphasis on individual OH&S responsibilities. - Availing this policy statement to all interested parties

-To avoid work related accidents and injuries, the contractor shall ensure following Do's and Don'ts at site will:
+To avoid work related accidents and injuries, the contractor will: